r-walloner/Flexible-mesh-particle-coupling-with-preCICE/cfddem_fluidized_bed/README.md

 # CFD-DEM: fluidized bed
-This is the fluidized bed scenario from Section 4.4 of the bachelor's thesis thesis *Flexible mesh-particle coupling with preCICE* by Robin Walloner.
+This is the fluidized bed scenario from Section 4.4 of the bachelor's thesis *Flexible mesh-particle coupling with preCICE* by Robin Walloner.

 ## Contents